Hotz99/linux_kernel_module/README.md

 - only the operating system and hardware deal directly with physical addresses

 ## Base and limit addresses
-Define the start and end of a memory region allocated to a given process.
+Define the start and end, respectively, of a memory region allocated to a given process.